bgoonz/docs-collection/github/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates.md

 ---
 title: About issue and pull request templates
-intro: 'With issue and pull request templates, you can customize and standardize the information you''d like contributors to include when they open issues and pull requests in your repository.'
+intro: "With issue and pull request templates, you can customize and standardize the information you'd like contributors to include when they open issues and pull requests in your repository."
 redirect_from:
   - /articles/about-issue-and-pull-request-templates
   - /github/building-a-strong-community/about-issue-and-pull-request-templates
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Community
 shortTitle: About templates